Paula Downes in her film adaptation of Andrew Downes' Song Cycle, Old Love's Domain

 The poems are: How do I Love Thee? by Elizabeth Barrett Browning; To My Dear and Loving Husband by Anne Bradstreet; One Blessing Had I by Emily Dickinson; and I Love Thee by Eliza Acton.
 The songs were composed for Paula Downes (soprano) and David Trippett (piano), who gave the first performance at University Hall, Harvard University, Cambridge, Massachusetts, USA on Thursday February 1st 2007.
 The UK premiere was given by Jenny Saunders (soprano) and Julian Hellaby (piano) at the Ellen Terry Building, Coventry University, on February 28th 2009.
 One Blessing Had I from the cycle was performed by Harrah Friedlander accompanied by Jason Carlson at Lutkin Hall, Northwestern University, Evanston, Illinois, USA in June 2012.
 The whole work was performed in the Recital Hall of Birmingham Conservatoire, in the final of the 2015 Andrew Downes Performance Prize competition, by Eleanor Hodkinson (soprano) with Tingting Yao (piano).
 Paula Downes performed the cycle with pianist, Tony Bridgewater, in their recitals at the Gateway Arts Centre, Shrewsbury, in October 2017, at St Andrew's Church, Rugby, in July 2018 and at St Alphege Church, Solihull, also in July 2018.

-In February 2011, Paula Downes with David Trippett (piano) recorded the cycle.
+Paula with David Trippett (piano) recorded the cycle in February 2011.
 Using this recording, Paula made a series of 4 films depicting the songs, which she completed in August 2011.
 View films.
 These are also on the DVD of short films by Paula Downes entitled Songs of Love and War.
 Click on the link above to purchase.

 In April 2019, Paula sang I Love Thee from the cycle in a concert about birds at East Finchley Methodist Church.
 Paula was accompanied by Richard Black.